BarKetPlace/dres/README.md

 - [src/patstringAttribute.sql](./src/patstringAttribute.sql)

+For this make sure that the staff habits of entering IDs on the monitors matches with the entries expected in the `External_PatientStringAttribute` view.

-The lifetime IDs are filtered for free text strings containing only numbers (see [src/msql2csv.ps1](./src/mssql2csv.ps1#L76))
+In our case we rely on the lifetime ID field.
+The free text IDs are filtered for strings containing only numbers (see [src/msql2csv.ps1](./src/mssql2csv.ps1#L76)).
+Again this should be adapted to each context.